What is CBD?

 What did the Farm Bill do for industrial hemp?

 On February 7, 2014, President Obama signed the Farm Bill into law.
 Section 7606 of the act, Legitimacy of Industrial Hemp Research, defines industrial hemp as being distinct from marijuana.
+This piece of legislation defined hemp as contained less than .3% THC by dry weight.

 What is industrial hemp and how is it defined in the Farm Bill?